Lightnet/solid-trois/README.md

 ```
   Note it is subject to change.
 Still testing and name files might not match.

   One reason is to have module build in some ways handle object3D, material,

+# cannon-es physics:
+  Note the shape object may need some filter check types.

+- Box have mesh
+- Sphere have radius and no mesh data.
+- Plane is infinitely.

 # Solidjs:
  - https://www.solidjs.com/